rolandjlevy/collective-london-task/README.md

 + I would have liked to have gone deeper into Sass and  explored features like Saas functions, mixins and loops.
 + The user experience could have been better on the mobile view.
 Loading the users' details into the info area below the list of users feels a bit clunky
 + I encountered bugs when trying to animate the closing of the sidebar in CSS.
 + Creating this app with a UI library like React would mean better readability, easier maintainability and taking advantage of components which maximizes reusability and optimises the architecture.
-There are more benefits of using  The virtual DOM would improve performance. # collective-london-randomusers